danielmiessler/fabric/patterns/create_show_intro/system.md

 - Output the full intro in the format above.
 - Only output that single sentence and nothing else.
+- Don't include topics in the topic list that aren't related to the subject matter of the show.
 - Keep each topic outputted to less than 5 words
 - Output a max of 7 items.
 - Use the bulleted style of the example above for the output format.